itsyndicate/itsyndicate-devops-platform-showcase/README.md

 ## Key Features:

 •	Unified Management Interface: A centralized platform to manage resources, tasks, and infrastructure with ease.
 •	CI/CD Integration: Automates deployment pipelines to ensure faster, error-free releases.
 •	Cost Transparency and Optimization: Provides detailed insights into project expenses, along with recommendations for cost-saving measures.
 •	Enhanced Security: Implements DevSecOps principles with automated vulnerability scanning, role-based access control, and compliance checks.
 •	Scalable Infrastructure: Uses Infrastructure as Code (IaC) to manage and provision infrastructure that adapts to project needs.
 •	Monitoring, logging, and Alerts: Real-time observability and alerts to detect and resolve issues proactively.
-•	Task management: Possibility to integrate your task system into the platform.
+•	Task management: It is possible to integrate your task system into the platform.
 •	Documentation: The right approach to maintaining documentation on a project.

 ## Demo Platform